 San Diego – Median house price of $572,100

-Unlike LA, San Diego there is more opportunities to live right next to the beach.
+Unlike LA, San Diego there are more opportunities to live right next to the beach.
 This is a place for the luxury of the seaside, and it is reasonably big on water sports too.
-It can appear to be slightly more out-dated than LA, for example if you simply compare the airports.
+It can appear to be slightly more out-dated than LA, for example, if you simply compare the airports.

-San Diego however has a much more laid-back feel to the city, which is what many of us opt for when valuing leisure and less stress.
+San Diego, however, has a much more laid-back feel to the city, which is what many of us opt for when valuing leisure and less stress.
 It is also more manageable to drive your own car in San Diego, where there is much less traffic than Los Angeles.
+If you want to enjoy some luxury while traveling then check out sdairporttransport.com/.

 Cost of living